apache/druid/docs/ingestion/native-batch.md

   data in segments where it actively adds data: if there are segments in your `granularitySpec`'s intervals that have no data written by this task, they will be left alone.
 If any existing segments partially overlap with the `granularitySpec`'s intervals, the portion of those segments outside the new segments' intervals will still be visible.
-  You can set `dropExisting` flag in the `ioConfig` to true if you want the ingestion task to drop all existing data (in your `granularitySpec`'s intervals) regardless of if new data are in that segment or not.
+- You can set `dropExisting` flag in the `ioConfig` to true if you want the ingestion task to drop all existing segments that start and end within your `granularitySpec`'s intervals, regardless of if new data are in existing segments or not (this is only applicable if `appendToExisting` is set to false and `interval` specified in `granularitySpec`).

+  Here are some examples on when to set `dropExisting` flag in the `ioConfig` to true

+  - Example 1: Existing segment has a interval of 2020-01-01 to 2021-01-01 (YEAR segmentGranularity) and we are trying to overwrite the whole interval of 2020-01-01 to 2021-01-01 with new data in smaller segmentGranularity, MONTH.
+  If new data we are ingesting does not have data in all 12 months from 2020-01-01 to 2021-01-01 (even if it does have data in every month of the existing data), then this would then prevent the original YEAR segment from being dropped.
+By setting `dropExisting` flag to true, we can drop the original 2020-01-01 to 2021-01-01 (YEAR segmentGranularity) segment, which is no longer needed.
+  - Example 2: Re-ingesting/overwriting a datasource and the new data does not contains time intervals that already existed in the datasource.
+For example, if a user has the following MONTH segmentGranularity data: `Jan has 1 record, Feb has 10 records, Mar has 10 records` in the datasource.
+Now the user is trying to re-ingest with new data that overwrites all the existing data.
+   The new data has the following data for each month: `Jan has 0 record, Feb has 10 records, Mar has 9 records`.
+   Without setting `dropExisting` to true, the result after ingestion with overwrite (using the same MONTH segmentGranularity) would be:
+   `Jan has 1 record, Feb has 10 records, Mar has 9 records`.
+However, this is incorrect as the new data has 0 record for Jan and the user would expect to see that Jan has 0 record.
+By setting `dropExisting` flag to true, we can drop the original segment of Janurary which is no longer needed (as new ingested data does not have any data in Janurary).

 ### Task syntax